 This guide discusses the logistical aspects of taking the Ohio Bar Exam.
-For information on the exam itself, please contact Dean Polly or Liam Dunn.
+For information on the exam itself, please contact Asst.
+Dean Michael McCarthy or Porf.
+Liam Dunn.

 During the Year: